 Tibial rotation is defined as the inward or outward rotation of the foot as it relates to the knee.
 Normal intrauterine packing typically leads to internal tibial torsion that steadily progresses to slight external tibial torsion at maturity.

 Although bowing at the knees is considered normal up until age 2, the angulation of the leg may be due to a deformity of the tibia itself, a condition known as “infantile tibia vara” or Blount’s disease.
-(The terms “varus” comes from a Latin word meaning “bent” but refers specifically to a bend or angulation of a bone or joint in which the distal part is more medial than it should be.
+(The term “varus” comes from a Latin word meaning “bent” but refers specifically to a bend or angulation of a bone or joint in which the distal part is more medial than it should be.
 In tibia vara, the foot is more medial than it would be had the tibia been straight.
 [When the distal part is more lateral, the deformity is denoted “valgus”.])
 Blount’s disease can more readily be identified between the ages of 2-5 years old both clinically and radiographically.
 It is commonly seen in obese children, early walkers, as well as Hispanics and African Americans.
 Frequently it can be associated with in-toeing as well.
-Although much less common, children presenting greater than 10 years old are diagnosed with adolescent Blount’s disease.
-This is typically a less severe form, is frequently associated with femoral deformity as well, and is more likely to be unilateral.
+Although much less common, children can present older than 10 years of age.
+These cases are denoted as adolescent Blount’s disease.
+Adolescent Blount’s disease is typically a less severe form.
+In addition, it is frequently associated with femoral deformity as well, and is more likely to be unilateral.